abdullah4tech/abdullah4tech/Readme.md

 <h1 align="center">Hi 👋, I'm Abdullah Mustapha</h1>
-<h4 align="center">I am currently a student at Manipal University Jaipur, India, studying software engineering.
-My heart beats for technology and the fascinating world of cybersecurity.
-I would genuinely appreciate the chance to learn from seasoned programmers, and your guidance would mean a lot to me.
-On a delightful note, I also happen to be a freelancer.</h3>
+<h4 align="center">I am currently a student at Manipal University Jaipur, India, specializing in Software Engineering.
+With a fervent dedication to technology, I am deeply drawn to both frontend and backend development.
+I am eager to expand my skills and knowledge under the mentorship of seasoned developers.
+Your guidance would be immensely valuable to me as I strive to excel in this dynamic field.
+Additionally, I actively pursue freelance opportunities to further hone my abilities and contribute meaningfully to projects.</h3>

 ## 🙋‍♂️ About Me
 <img align="right" alt="coding" width="200" src="https://raw.githubusercontent.com/devSouvik/devSouvik/master/gif3.gif">